 |Navigation & Communication|

 Our primary tool for communication and weather reports will be the inReach.
-We are also carrying a SPOT Gen3 Satellite Beacon to update some friends and family daily.
-For shipping traffic and talking to each other we are carrying Standard Horizon HX870 VHF Radios.
+We are also carrying a SPOT Gen3 Satellite Beacon to update friends and family.
+For shipping traffic and talking to each other we are carrying Standard Horizon HX870 VHF Radios, although these were useless in 2022.